EnasRagab22/Enterprise-AI-Assistant-_Tips-Hindawi-Company/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- NVIDIA GPU with CUDA support (recommended, or use Kaggle's free GPU)
+- NVIDIA GPU with CUDA support (recommended) or use Kaggle's free GPU
 - 16GB+ RAM
 - HuggingFace account (for Llama 3 access)